merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 Results are provided in the figure above.
 Summit has IBM Spectrum MPI, which uses a lower-level API called parallel active message interfece (PAMI).
 There is a known problem with CUDA-Aware MPI and its way of allocating hardware buffers.

-The PAMI variables are configured to have a lower latency [see here](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#spectrum-mpi-tunings-needed-for-maximum-bandwidth).
+By default, PAMI variables are configured to have a lower latency [see here](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#spectrum-mpi-tunings-needed-for-maximum-bandwidth).
 To obtain full theoretical bandwidth, we set up the PAMI variables as:
 ```bash
 export PAMI_ENABLE_STRIPING=1
 export PAMI_IBV_ADAPTER_AFFINITY=1